sportiduino/sportiduino/Doc/en/DataProcessing.md

 ### SportOrg

-Reading chips is implemented in the program [SportOrg](https://github.com/sportorg/pysport)
+Reading cards is implemented in the program [SportOrg](https://github.com/sportorg/pysport)